 Manipur – Culture and Tradition

-Manipur is bounded by Nagaland to the north, Mizoram to the south, and Assam to the west and Myanmar to the east.
-The seven sister states are Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura which have a unique culture with ethnic, religious and linguistic diversity.
+Manipur is bounded by Nagaland to the north, Mizoram to the south, and Assam to the west, and Myanmar to the east.
+The seven sister states are Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, and Tripura which have a unique cultures with ethnic, religious, and linguistic diversity.
 Apart from being a nature’s gift to India, Manipur is also a melting pot of culture.
-It is the birthplace of polo, the sport and the birthplace of Ras Lila, a classical dance form.
+It is the birthplace of polo, the sport, and the birthplace of Ras Lila, a classical dance form.

 Manipur looks like a paradise on this earth.
 Some people also call Manipur a city of gold.
 Naturally, Manipur looks very beautiful.
 The deer of Sangati is found only in Manipur, and the siroi lily flowers are also seen only in the Siroi hill of Manipur this lily flower is found only here in the world.
 The rare-species Zuco lily is found in the Juco Valley.
 The state has a rich biodiversity with many rare medicinal plants and many rare orchids and ferns are also found in Manipur.